SDS Plus Stone Chisel Set

 Six Sided Angle Measuring Tool

-A six-sided angle measuring tool, commonly known as a hexagonal protractor, is a geometric instrument with six equal sides and six internal angles, each measuring 120 degrees.
+A Six Sided Angle Measuring Tool, commonly known as a hexagonal protractor, is a geometric instrument with six equal sides and six internal angles, each measuring 120 degrees.
 This tool is specifically designed to facilitate the measurement and drawing of angles in various applications, such as geometry and engineering.
 The angles are typically marked or calibrated along the edges, allowing users to accurately determine and replicate specific angular measurements during drafting or other precision tasks.

 Skeleton Caulk Gun